adaltas/node-nikita/packages/core/src/actions/fs/base/chmod.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'mode':
             type: ['string', 'integer']
             filemode: true
             description: '''
             File mode.
 Modes may be absolute or symbolic.
 An absolute mode is an octal number.
 A symbolic mode is a string with a particular syntax describing `who`, `op` and `perm` symbols.
             '''
           'target':
             type: 'string'
             description: '''
             Location of the file which permission will change.
             '''
         required: ['mode', 'target']

 ## Handler